 When it comes to traveling in Europe, Romania is off the typical tourist path, and that’s just part of what makes it so alluring.

 Traveling in Romania is cheap, the locals are friendly and the food is surprisingly delicious.
 From cute little towns to modern cities all the way to stunning landscapes, Romania really does have it all.
 Except the crowd!!
 But it might not be long before everyone discovers this gem of a country.

 Before traveling to Romania, do a little bit of reading about Romania’s interesting history and learn about its stunning natural landscape.

-From Brasov to Timisoara, from the mountains to the cities, Romania has it all.
-This travel guide will show you where to go and what to see in Romania, as well as how to get around.
-We'll then tell you some of our favorite travel tips we used through our 4 years of travel.
+This travel guide will show you which cities to visit in Romania, as well as how to get around.
+We’ll also tell you some of our favorite travel tips you can use to make your trip unforgettable!

 Where to Travel in Romania

 From tiny villages to modern cities, there are so many places in this sprawling country to visit.
 We’ve put together a list of the top 4 most popular towns to visit in Romania to give you a little taste of what this country has to offer.

 This is one of those places that’s so beautiful you wonder how everyone on earth isn’t flocking here.
 Set in the heart of Transylvania, Brașov has a stunning town square with reasonably priced restaurants and pubs.
 Venture to the nearby Bran and Peleș Castles and hike up the hill in town (or take the cable car!) for a great view.

 Bran and Peleș Castles castles near Brasov are about as different as an orange and a carrot.
 Same color, but that’s where the similarities end.
 If you have the time, we think it’s worth visiting both.
 While most people we spoke with liked Peleș better, we had a soft spot for Bran.